Wednesday, June 24, 2009

-The City of Ville Platte, which already had an ordinance that declared pit bulls "vicious," increased its penalties after Luna's death.
-It also made owners carry more liability insurance, and gave officers the right to immediately impound a dog without a hearing if the animal was deemed "vicious."
+The City of Ville Platte, which already had an ordinance that declared pit bulls "vicious," increased penalties after Luna's death as well.
+The new law requires owners to carry more liability insurance, and gave officers the right to immediately impound a dog without a hearing if the animal was deemed "vicious."
 Strong urging on the part of McDaniel's family helped pass both state and local legislation, showing the important role a victim's family can play in advancing new laws.

 The day after Luna McDaniel died, charges against the pit bull owner, Theo Doucet, were increased to negligent homicide.
-According to the Advocate newspaper, Doucet is scheduled for trial June 4, 2009.
-Following Luna's death, the McDaniel's family helped support House Bill 155, statewide legislation that would allow prosecutors to charge all dog owners with negligent homicide after a fatal attack, as well as stricter local laws within the City of Ville Platte.
+According to The Advocate, Doucet is scheduled for trial June 4, 2009.
+Following Luna's death, the McDaniel's family helped support House Bill 155, statewide legislation that would broaden powers for prosecutors, allowing them to charge all dog owners with negligent homicide after a fatal attack, as well as stricter local laws within the City of Ville Platte.

 09/09/08: Ville Platte Woman Dies

-One of the three pit bulls was shot dead on the scene by a police officer.
-The surviving two dogs were later euthanized.
+One of the three pit bulls was shot dead at the scene by a police officer.
+The surviving dogs were later euthanized.
 The owner of the dogs was given nine citations for 1.) allowing the dogs to run at large 2.) improper confinement and 3.) having no liability insurance (each charge was multiplied by 3 due to 3 dogs).
-Six of these charges were possible, the latter two, because the City of Ville Platte declares pit bulls as "vicious" and requires owners to adhere to additional rules.
+Six of these charges were possible, the latter two, because the City of Ville Platte declares pit bulls as "vicious" and requires these owners to adhere to stiffer requirements.

 06/24/09: Louisiana State Dog Attack Law (HB 155) Wins Final Legislative Approval